 Reference: CISPR 16-2-3, MIL-461F, FCC 47 15B

-DEWETRON products are at home where the action happens: mounted on a motorcycle, in a test rig on a 50 megawatt diesel engine, in a wind turbine or on a rocket launch site.
-Because robustness is critcal in those applications, we test all of our devices on electrodynamic shakers to simulate vibrations and impacts during operation and transport.
+DEWETRON products are at home where the action happens: mounted on a motorcycle, in a test rig on a 50 MW diesel engine, in a wind turbine, or on a rocket launch site.
+Because robustness is critical in those applications, we test all of our devices on electrodynamic shakers to simulate vibrations and impacts during operation and transport.

 Precision components like a cozy temperature and low humidity for optimal performance.
 We have developed dedicated cooling mechanisms and use temperature compensated components to offer a wide operating range.
 A climate chamber is used to validate our specified (and extended) operating ranges.
 This way we can ensure, that our DEWETRON products can be used on a Swedish ice lake as well as in Nevada’s desert.
 Temperature and humidity influences from storing and transport are also simulated.